lonelygamer01/raspi-usb-ctl/README.md

 Place the service file into /etc/systemd/system/.

-The thing will initially disable the 4 port and if you need one, just enable that port or enable all.
+The thing will initially disable the 4 ports and if you need one, just enable that port or enable all.

 This is for security purpose, if you cant separate / lock away the device from unathorized ppl.